Sufficient conditions for a group of homeomorphisms of the Cantor set to be two-generated: Introduction

 \subsection{Acknowledgements}

 We are grateful for various conversations on this topic with Jim Belk, Martin Kassabov, Mark Lawson, Francesco Matucci, Volodymyr Nekrashevych, Martyn Quick, and Nik Ru\v{s}kuc.
-The first author is grateful for partial support from EPSRC grant EP/R032866/1.
+We are also grateful for suggestions from our anonymous referees which have improved some of the results and much of the writing in this paper.
+The first author is also grateful for support from EPSRC grant EP/R032866/1.